ravendb/docs/version_3/docs/client-api/session/how-to/perform-operations-lazily.markdown

-# Session : How to perform operations lazily?
+# Client API : Session : How to perform operations lazily?